autolordz/Course-Project-Shiny-Application-and-Reproducible-Pitch/README.md

 > Coursera-Course-Project-Shiny-Application-and-Reproducible-Pitch

-This repository contains R codes and R Markdown files for Shiny Project of Coursera Developing Data Products course.
-This application contain three part of malipulating and tuning MNIST Digits image data.
+- This Repo contains R codes and Markdown files for Shiny Project of Coursera Developing Data Products course.

+- The application contain three part of malipulating and tuning MNIST Digits image data.

-The images were refered to their original IDX format from
+- The images were refered to their original IDX format from
 <http://yann.lecun.com/exdb/mnist/>.
-Dataset is from [mldata](http://mldata.org/).
-It is a public repository for machine learning data, supported by the PASCAL network.

-Fetch ['mnist-original.mat'](mnist-original.mat) from but mldata seens can not access so redirect to another links.
+Dataset is from [`mldata`](http://mldata.org/).
+It is a public repository for machine learning data, supported by the PASCAL network.Fetch [`MNIST DATA`](mnist-original.mat) from but mldata seens can not access so redirect to another links.

-Project Shiny App on ShinyApp.io please visit <https://autolordz.shinyapps.io/ShinyProject/>.
+- Project Shiny App on ShinyApp.io please visit [`PROJECT LINK`](https://autolordz.shinyapps.io/ShinyProject/).

 Outline
 ========================================================